okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 ## Key rotation

-Key rotation is when an encryption key is retired and replaced by generating a new cryptographic key.
-Rotating keys on a regular basis helps meet industry standards and cryptographic best practices.
+Key rotation is when a signing key is retired and replaced by generating a new cryptographic key.
+Rotating keys on a regular basis is an industry standard and follows cryptographic best practices.

 > **Note:** The current Okta key rotation schedule is four times a year, but can change without notice.